wch/movie_import/README.md

 The purpose of these scripts is to make it easier to import movie files from camera memory cards.
 This is presently a four-step process:

-1. Run `copy_movie_files`, which copies movie files from an memory card or attached camera to a directory on disk.
+1. Run `sync_movie_files`, which copies movie files from an memory card or attached camera to a directory on disk.
 1. Convert the movie files to .mp4 files using Handbrake.
 1. Run `movie_time_fix`, which uses copies the EXIF information from the original movie files to the new .mp4 files, using `exiftool`.
 1. Finally, import the files into Lightroom or other photo management program.